anon-blue/anon.blue/README.txt

 ven alive was from her steady breathing.
 I sat back on the bed, unable to keep f rom staring at her butt.
 There was just something about the curves of her h
    ass that was really hot.
-If I hadn't already known she was ‘diff  please stay with meave been no way to tell from this angle.
+If I hadn't already known she was ‘diff  please stay with me stay with me whoever reads this. angle.
 Acting on a sudden urge, I reac hed over and        squeezed her ass with both hands.
 I kinda expected her to ye ll at me, but all I heard was something that sounded like a quiet moan.
 Wonderin g how far she would let me explore, I slowly pushed her cheeks apart until I cou